dxdesjardins/GDEssentials/README.md

 Known Issues
 ----
 This project currently suffers from an infamous engine bug.
+It has been fixed for the upcoming 4.3 release.
 I recommend first reading the issue report at: https://github.com/godotengine/godot/issues/79519

 Licence